Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Application

-We apply the proposed pd-EMEE to the Drink Less MRT data.
-Recall that there are $n=349$ participants in this MRT, each in the study for $T=30$ days.
-Each participant was randomized once every day at 8pm with 0.6 probability to receive a push notification encouraging using the Drink Less app ($A_t = 1$) and with 0.4 probability to receive nothing ($A_t = 0$).
-Individuals were eligible to be randomized at all decision points ($I_t \equiv 1$).
-The proximal outcome, $Y_{t,\Delta}$, is whether the individual logged in to the app in the subsequent 72 hours, so $\Delta = 3$.
-The binary sub-outcome, $R_{t+1}$, is whether the individual logged in to the app between 8 pm of day $t$ and 7:59 pm of day $t+1$, and $Y_{t,\Delta} = \max(R_{t+1}, R_{t+2}, R_{t+3})$.
+\readdBiostat{We applied the proposed pd-EMEE and pd-EMEE2 methods to analyze the Drink Less MRT data.} Recall that there are $n=349$ participants in this MRT, each in the study for $T=30$ days.
+Each participant was randomized once every day at 8 pm with 0.6 probability of receiving a push notification encouraging using the Drink Less app ($A_t = 1$) and with 0.4 probability of receiving nothing ($A_t = 0$).
+Individuals were available to be randomized at all decision points ($I_t \equiv 1$).
+The proximal outcome, $Y_{t,\Delta}$, is whether the participant logged in to the app in the subsequent $\Delta$ days.
+The binary sub-outcome, $R_{t+1}$, is whether the participant logged in to the app between 8 pm of day $t$ and 7:59 pm of day $t+1$, and $Y_{t,\Delta} = \max(R_{t+1}, \ldots, R_{t+\Delta})$. \readdBiostat{We conducted separate analyses for $\Delta = 1,2,\ldots,5.$}

-We used pd-EMEE and EMEE for two estimands: the fully marginal effect and the effect moderated by $\text{Day}_t$, the number of days in the study. $\text{Day}_t$ takes values $0,1, \ldots, 29$.
-The fully marginal excursion effect, $\beta_0$, is defined by setting $S_t = 1$ in \eqref{eq:linear-model}: